Halloween in Spanish: Vocabulary & Verbs To Know

 It may not be as widely celebrated in Spanish speaking countries, but knowing vocabulary and verbs for talking about Halloween in Spanish is likely to come in useful at some point.

-These are just two in our series of posts about holidays in Spanish, from global phenomena like Christmas and Earth Day, to regional celebrations like Carnival and Chinese New Year, to personal events like Mother’s Day, Father’s Day, and birthdays.
+In this post we’ll cover all the basic Spanish Halloween vocab.
+For an intro to a related Latin American holiday that comes at the same time of year, check out our post on the Day of the Dead.
+These are just a couple of posts in our series about holidays in Spanish, from global phenomena like Christmas and Earth Day, to regional celebrations like Carnival and Chinese New Year, to personal events like Mother’s Day, Father’s Day, and birthdays.

 Now let’s begin with some basic words about Halloween in Spanish.